carissalow/rapids/docs/setup/installation.md

 # Installation

-You can install RAPIDS using Docker (the fastest), or native instructions for MacOS and Ubuntu
+You can install RAPIDS using Docker (the fastest), or native instructions for MacOS and Linux (Ubuntu).
+Windows is supported through Docker or WSL.

 === "Docker"